Nursing at NMU

 We are a long-established leader in the education of nurses.
 Our top-notch faculty have the clinical experience and educational expertise to prepare our students to function as successful professional nurses.
 Northern's nursing program offers many other benefits: Students enjoy personal attention from faculty because of class size.

 - Students have access to excellent resources as well as audio-visual and computer equipment.
-We have a simulated learning lab which provides realistic laboratory experiences.
+We have a simulated learning lab that provides realistic laboratory experiences.

 - Northern's program is career-oriented.
 Classroom instruction is strengthened by clinical experience in a variety of community and hospital settings.

 - Our graduates are highly successful on the NCLEX exam and finish at the top of the state's graduates.
 Northern provides an exceptional academic program that challenges our students to be the best they can be.

 - Integrate theoretical and evidence-based knowledge in planning holistic patient centered nursing care that promotes wellness and incorporates the rights, unique abilities, beliefs, and values of patients.

 - Provide and advocate for safe, compassionate and sensitive nursing care to diverse patients throughout the lifespan.

 - Engage in strategies to improve Implement quality of care through effective leadership, management, and interdisciplinary collaboration in dynamic health care environments.

 - Communicate and collaborate effectively with patients, community partners, and health care professionals across practice settings.

 - Model behavior that adheres to ethical codes and professional standards of practice.

 - Participate in professional activities that demonstrate a contribution to the global community, a commitment to service, and life-long learning.